ALM-Rangers/Migrate-assets-from-RM-server-to-VSTS/doc/RM-Workflow-Migrator-Guide.md

 ## Migrating a Release Management Template - Exporting Release Management Stages ##

-To migrate a stage of a template the correct parameters need to be passed to the migration tool.
-The migration tool requires four parameters as a minimum:
+To migrate all stages of a release template, the correct parameters need to be passed to the migration tool.
+The migration tool requires two parameters as a minimum:
 - The SQL server name \(i.e., "-n"\)
-- The DB Name \(i.e., "-d"\)
-- The Template Name \(i.e., "-t"\)
+- The Release Template name \(i.e., "-t"\)

-- The Template Stage \(i.e., "-s").
+To migrate a single stage of a release template, you can specify the stage with the --TemplateStage parameter, in addition to the two required values stated above.

 > **NOTE:** The SqlServerName parameter of **localhost** is being used in this guide to represent the SQL server name.